Strategic arrivals to a queue with service rate uncertainty: Discrete-time game

 Note that best-response here refers to all customers of type $i$ using the same distribution, and not to an individual best response for an individual customer of type $i$.
 This is then used iteratively in Algorithm~2 to find equilibrium arrival distributions, i.e., to find positive numbers $(\ol{w}_{a},\ol{w}_{b})$ and the corresponding arrival distributions $(\vc{p}_{a},\vc{p}_{b})$ jointly satisfying \eqref{eqn:NE_Arrival_Distributions}, which was shown to be equivalent to the Definition \ref{def:NE} of a Nash equilibrium in Lemma \ref{lemma:NE_Arrival_Distributions}.

-We next give an iterated best-response algorithm to obtain a pair of equilibrium arrival distributions.
+We next propose an iterated approximate best-response algorithm to search for a pair of equilibrium arrival distributions, where the accuracy of the approximation depends on the specified accuracy parameters $\epsilon$ and $\delta$.

 \begin{remark} Note that any point of convergence of Algorithm 2 is an equilibrium because no single customer can deviate and obtain a lower expected waiting time by unilaterally changing the arrival distribution.
 However, we do not provide a proof of convergence of the algorithm.
 Best response dynamics are known to converge for games with very specific utility functions, such as submodular games (see \cite{T1979}) and potential games (see \cite{MS1996}), but for a system with elaborate and non-explicit dynamics, as is the case here, convergence guarantees are very hard to prove (or may not hold).
 Nevertheless, because any convergence point is an equilibrium, such algorithms are very useful in computing equilibrium points even in cases where there is no theoretical guarantee.
-Indeed, in our numerical testing and examples an equilibrium point was reached for every instance of the arrival game tested. \end{remark}
+Indeed, in our numerical testing and examples an equilibrium point was reached for every instance of the arrival game tested.
+Figure~\ref{fig:2slotsbrexample} illustrates an numerical example for the best response of type $i$ ($i = a,b$) customers against $\vc{p}_{-i}$ in the case of $T+1 = 2$, i.e., the acceptance period consists of two slots.
+This figure presents a typical path of the iterated best-response algorithm and how it converges to a pair of equilibrium arrival distributions.